rilindo/ex407_ansible_specialist_exam_labs/lab04.md

    - each role should be tagged
    - It should with all hosts in inventory

-6. Write  play for each of the following modules:
+6. Write a  play for each of the following modules:
    - ping
    - setup
    - yum